Gordon T. Belt

-I have had a lifelong passion for history, and have worked in special collections libraries and archives in the "Volunteer State" since 1995.
-I am currently the Director of Public Services for the Tennessee State Library & Archives.
-Previously, I worked as the Library Manager for the First Amendment Center, a non-partisan think tank based in Nashville, Tennessee and Washington, D.C.
+Gordon has had a lifelong passion for history, and has worked in special collections libraries and archives in the "Volunteer State" since 1995.
+He is currently the Director of Public Services for the Tennessee State Library & Archives.
+Previously, Gordon worked as the Library Manager for the First Amendment Center, a non-partisan think tank based in Nashville, Tennessee and Washington, D.C.

 Gordon received his master’s degree in History in 2003 with a concentration in archival administration from Middle Tennessee State University, and a bachelor’s degree in Political Science in 1994 from the University of Tennessee at Chattanooga.
 Gordon is a past president of the Society of Tennessee Archivists, and holds memberships in the Society of American Archivists, National Council on Public History, and the Tennessee Historical Society.